hack3rs.ca network-security

 3. Firewall Policy Logic and Segmentation Strategy

-Segmentation should reflect trust boundaries and business function: user networks, server networks, privileged admin networks, OT/IoT, guest access, and management interfaces should not all communicate freely.
+Segment based on trust boundaries and business function: user devices, servers, privileged admin hosts, OT or IoT equipment, guest access, and management interfaces should not all communicate freely.
+Each boundary is a chokepoint where you can inspect, allow, block, or log.

 Normal Behavior